azerion/bluestack-sdk-ios/Home.md

 - [libFlurryAds.a]
 - [libFlurry.a]
 - [MoPub Marketplace]
+- [BeaconForStoreSDK.framework] (use geographical position of the user)
+- [BeaconForStoreStorage.bundle] (use geographical position of the user)
 - [umoove.framework],  (mandatory, eyes tracking solution for MAS, need camera permission)
 - CoreGraphics.framework
 - QuartzCore.framework